singlestore-labs/python-wasi/README.md

 can be used to undo the changes made.
 This allows you to easily change to another branch to build alternate versions of Python.

+# ToDo

+This project is in early development as well as WASM and the WASI SDK.
+Many features expected in a POSIX-like environment are still not available.
+This includes threads, sockets, subprocesses, dynamically linked libraries, and file operations pertaining to file ownership and permissions.
+As more support is added in each of these areas, more capabalities will be unlocked in the WASI build of CPython as well.

+The highest priority features for this project are 1) threads and 2) dynamically linked libraries since these are required for using many Python extension modules.

 # Resources

 [Python](https://python.org) The Python programming language